Tidal Energy

 Wave energy can be converted into electricity by offshore or onshore systems.

-Pelamis device is a semi-submerged, articulated structure, 120m long and 3.5m in
+The Pelamis device is a semi-submerged, articulated structure, 120m long and

-diameter, that is composed of cylindrical sections linked by hinged joints.
-The
+3.5m in diameter, that is composed of cylindrical sections linked by hinged

-wave-induced motion of these joints is resisted by hydraulic rams, which pump
+joints.
+The wave-induced motion of these joints is resisted by hydraulic rams,

-high-pressure fluid through hydraulic motors via smoothing accumulators.
-The
+which pump high-pressure fluid through hydraulic motors via smoothing

-hydraulic motors drive electrical generators to produce electricity.
-Power from
+accumulators.
+The hydraulic motors drive electrical generators to produce

-single seabed cable.
-Depending on the wave resource, machines will on average
+shore through a single seabed cable.
+Depending on the wave resource, machines

-produce 25-40% of the full rated output.Source: Wind & Hydropower
+will on average produce 25-40% of the full rated output.Source: Wind &

-Technologies Program, U.S. Department of Energy, Energy Efficiency and Renewable
+Hydropower Technologies Program, U.S. Department of Energy, Energy Efficiency

 Offshore Systems